amckenna41/DCBLSTM_PSP/README.md

 ```
 cd psp_gcp
 ```
 To be able to run the model on the cloud you must have an existing GCP account and have the Google Cloud SDK/CLI pre-installed.
-Follow the gcp_config script in psp_gcp/scripts directory, which contains the relevant commands to execute to configure your GCP account. <br>
+Follow the README.md and gcp_config script in psp_gcp directory, which contains the relevant commands and steps to execute to configure your GCP account. <br>
 Call bash script ./gcp_training.sh on a command line/terminal.
 This will call the BLSTM_3xConv_Model on the GCP Ai-Platform with the default settings and parameters.